kleenkanteen/about-me-in-5-minutes/README.md

 --

 ## A little more about me
-- Bold: not afraid to speak up.

 - Resourceful: I'll ask and google to learn something I am interested in.
 Helped me a lot in school when the taecher/professor (usually) can't teach.
 I've found good teachers to be rare.

-- Curious: I like asking questions because I like knowing what's behind the curtains.

 - Critical thinker: I'm opinionated.
 I think of why things happen, why people do certain things.
 And what's the ideal way to live.